Michael-AUG/SabbathOrSundayRedirect/README.md

 This is a very simple script that many people would be able to write in their sleep; but for those who have been struggling to find a way to affect a redirect like this, I hope it is of help to you.
 As ever, contact me with any comments or questions.

-Best wishes
+Best wishes,
-Michael GM5AUG - "Michael-AUG"
+Michael GM5AUG - *Michael-AUG*